 These pills can be used in one-month cycles.
 Each active pill gives the same dose of the active hormone.
 During the last week of the cycle, she has to take inactive pills and have her period.

 These pills can be used in one-month cycles.
 It provides varied levels of hormones during the cycle.
 During the last week of the cycle, a woman takes inactive pills and has her period.

 These pills are generally used in 13-week cycles.
 A woman takes active hormonal pills for 12 weeks, and during the last week of the cycle, she takes inactive hormonal pills and undergoes her period.
 As a result, she has her period only three to four times per year.

-Progestin-only pills, also known as mini-pills containing progestin and no estrogen.
+Progestin-only pills, also known as mini-pills contain progestin and no estrogen.
 These pills may be a good option for women who cannot take estrogen for health or other reasons.
-With these progestin-only pills, all pills in the cycle are active and include hormones.
+With these progestin-only pills, all medicines in the cycle are active and include hormones.
 There are no inactive pills, so a woman may or may not have her period.

 Deciding on a type of pill

-It is not always that every pill suits every woman, therefore, it is important to talk to a doctor about which pill option would work best.
+It is not always that every pill suits every woman, therefore, it is important to talk to a healthcare specialist about which pill option would work best.
 Factors that can affect the choice include the following:

 - Menstrual symptoms

 - Cardiovascular health